aimms/documentation/webui/bar-chart-widget.rst

 More generally, a bar chart widget offers the possibility to display multi-dimensional data in your model by using an X/Y-plane to display a bar for each data point.
 The height of a bar provides information about the value of the correspoding data point.
-For example, in the TransNet application, the unit transport costs for every combination (factory, center) may be represented using a bar chart like illustrated in more details in the sequel.
+For example, in the TransNet application, the unit transport costs for every combination (factory, center) may be represented using a bar chart widget like illustrated in more details in the sequel.
 More specifically, we discuss and illustrate below one-by-one the tabs in the bar chart's options editor which may be accessed through the Settings wheel as shown in the picture above.